bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 The firmware will upload the Pixhawk and you'll see the following printout and success message.

 <img src="/images/qgc/firmware-3.png" class="img-responsive img-center" />

-## Setup Raspberry Pi

-If using the *Advanced Electronics Package*, a Raspberry Pi computer is used as a *companion computer* with the Pixhawk.
-The computer handles video streaming and relaying communications to the surface through an Ethernet connection.

-For information on how to set up the Raspberry Pi for use with ArduSub, see the [Raspberry Pi Setup Page](/raspi-setup/).

 ## Connect QGC to Controller